 Market penetration goals are about increasing the number of people who buy your products or use your services.
 Businesses do this by selling to new markets or finding new ways to reach existing ones.

 For example, if you sell winter coats, a market penetration goal might be to increase sales to college students by setting up pop-up shops on campus.

 Or, if you provide accounting services, a market penetration goal might be to increase sales to small businesses by setting up a booth at a local business expo.

 Profit Margin Goals

-Profit margin means determining how much profit you want to make on each sale and then setting prices accordingly.
+Profit margin means determining how much profit you want on each sale and setting prices accordingly.
 The goals are designed to increase the amount of money your business makes after expenses.
 It can be done by either increasing revenue or decreasing expenses (or both).

 For example, if you target a 20% profit margin on each sale, you would need to charge $12 for a product that costs you $10 to produce.
 Once you have determined your profit margin goals, tracking your progress and adjusting your prices as necessary is important.

 Customer Acquisition Goals

 A company’s customer acquisition goals are its objective to increase the number of new customers.

 The targets may be short-term, such as aiming to acquire ten new customers in the next month, or long-term, such as acquiring 1,000 new customers over the next year.
 The company’s marketing strategy will be focused on achieving these targets.